HatakekkSheeshh/GraphAlgorithm/README.md

 - 👋 Hi, I’m @HatakekkSheeshh
 - 👀 I’m interested in footbal
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on Computing projects
+- 💞️ I’m studying at HCMUT
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 HatakekkSheeshh/HatakekkSheeshh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.